tinverse/tsm/README.md

 A whole class of problems can be solved in a much simpler manner with state machines that are driven by timers.
 Consider the problem of having to model traffic lights at a 2-way crossing.
 The states are G1(30s), Y1(5s), G2(60s), Y2(5s).
 When G1 or Y1 are on, the opposite R2 is on etc. The signal stays on for the amount of time indicated in parenthesis before moving on to the next.
 The added complication is that G2 has a walk signal.
 If the walk signal is pressed, G2 stays on for only 30s instead of 60s before transitioning to Y2.
 The trick is to realize that there is only one event for this state machine: The expiry of a timer at say, 1s granularity.
 Such problems can be modeled by using timer driven state machines.
 Applications include game engines where a refresh of the game state happens every so many milliseconds, robotics, embedded software and of course traffic lights :).
 This problem is modeled with a custom "handle" method without a state transition table and a LightState type inherited from the State struct.

 To model a solution, we first implement the `TrafficLight` traits.
 To reduce repetition in the transition table, `Transition`s are marked as `ClockedTransition`s.
-The `Traits` struct also inherits from a `clocked_trait` so that a Policy class can appropriately "clock" or "tick" the state machine.
+The `Context` struct also inherits from a `clocked_trait` so that a Policy class can appropriately "clock" or "tick" the state machine.
 This is a very important pattern that abstracts away the notion of time.
 Now we are able to run any trait that inherits from `clocked_trait` at any `Duration` (1ms, 1s, 1us) or multiples for e.g. every 42ms.
 This makes testing easier as we can test the clocking separately from the state machine logic.

 Summary so far. `Trait`s can have `transition`s.
 Implicit in that statement is that `Trait`s have to define `States` and `Events`. `States` can have `entry`, `exit`, `guard` and `actions` associated with them.